AVerteC/c-asgn0/README_asgn2.md

 handle_connection() also passes values to the handle_METHOD functions as well.
 * It passes the socket descriptor, and the URI to all the methods.
-* It passes Content-Length, the initial body contents received, and the initial body length to PUT and APPEND
+* It passes Content-Length, the initial body contents received, and the initial body length for PUT and APPEND

 <p align="right">(<a href="#top">back to top</a>)</p>